-Intensive practice of taking and giving weight, lifts and falls based on three principals: leaning against each other and leaning away from each other (equal balance of weight), pushing & following (unequal weight), taking off the weight to arrive to lifts or falls.
+Intensive practice of taking and giving weight, lifts and falls based on three principals: leaning against each other and leaning away from each other (equal balance of weight), leading & following (unequal weight) and taking off the weight to arrive to lifts or falls.
 We improve physical communication with and alertness to a partner and challenge our physical and mental stamina.

 outside in - inside out (improvisation & composition workshop)